NsamaChibulu/Project2Services/README.md

 - Testing of Views

-After numerous attempts to indepnedtly research way of testing my Views with my Frontend MVC app, I was unable to find a solution which fell into stride with my application and would allow the exclusion of View within the code coverage report.
+After numerous attempts to independtly research a way of testing my Views within my Frontend MVC app, I was unable to find a solution which fell into stride with my application and would allow the exclusion of Views within the code coverage report.
 This resulted in having quite a low percentage for branch coverage.

 - Terraform